joerivanarkel/AzureBlobStorage/README.md

 ## Azure Blob Storage
 In this example I am creating, fetching and deleting files in a remote Blob Storage container.
-I have used dotnet secrets to set up a secret connectionstring and I am using the Azure.Storage.Blobs NuGet package.
+I have used dotnet secrets to set up a secret connectionstring, in Databse.cs it is converted from secret to string.
+I am using the Azure.Storage.Blobs NuGet package.

 ### Setting up Blob Storage
 Here we create a new container in a specified storage account.
 Using this ``containerclient`` we can create, fetch and delete blobs in this container.